ProNeverFake/kios/README.md

 - *16.08.2023:*
   1. BUG of velocity limit violation fixed. (flag error in tactician)
+  2. Add new CLI: turn_on and turn_off.
+Realized with ros2xxx.api

 - *15.08.2023:*
   1. BUG of Action Phase inconsistency fixed.